22 Budget-Friendly Friendsgiving Games

 Once the pumpkins have been completed, the voting process can begin.

-Participants display the decorated pumpkins once completed, and the rest of the partygoers can cast their votes for their favorite work of art.
+Participants display the decorated pumpkins once completed, and the rest of the partygoers can vote for their favorite artwork.

 If you’ve got some artistic souls in your crew who don’t mind getting a tad messy, this is one of the Friendsgiving activities that’s absolutely up their alley!

-Musician friends will appreciate a game of Bring the Band Back Together.
+Musician friends will appreciate a game called Bring the Band Back Together.

-The objective of the game is to gather different musically-inclined friends together and have them try to play a song.
+The game’s objective is to gather different musically-inclined friends together and have them try to play a song.

 Everyone has five minutes to look up chords and everything else they need before beginning, and then they need to start the song and see what happens.

-To make this fun Friendsgiving game competitive, whenever someone makes an obvious mistake they need to put down the instrument, and whoever is playing last wins.
+To make this fun game competitive, whenever someone makes an obvious mistake, they must put down the instrument, and whoever plays last wins.

 This game is only properly played with a group of musicians who are skilled enough to learn a song in a quick period, although it may be even more fun played by people who have barely played the instrument before.

-After each participant has created their beverage concoction, the voting team gets to taste each drink with a blind voting process and choose their favorite.
+After each participant has created their beverage concoction, the voting team gets to taste each drink through a blind voting process and chooses their favorite.

-Mixology could be played by culinary experts or complete novices; either way, everyone gets to enjoy some creative drinks that will either generate smiles of satisfaction or belly laughs of disgust.
+Culinary experts or complete novices could play mixology; either way, everyone can enjoy some creative drinks that generate smiles of satisfaction or belly laughs of disgust.

 You may also like our list of cocktail party games.